CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_patha_architecture/patha_idob_invariant_independence.md

 - CTP-after-TR is viable even under heavy parallelism,
 - and Path A’s parallelism model is stable, deterministic, and replayable.

+Although the simulations are not exhaustive — and do not need to be — they exercised the exact architectural stress points where independence would break if it were not structurally enforced:

+- parallel IdOB execution,
+- parallel IMR metadata flows,
+- parallel invariant triggers,
+- parallel CTP merges,
+- and replay under parallel updates.

+Because each primitive writes to a **disjoint, non-overlapping region** of TP, and because TR finalizes routing before CTP, the merge performed by CTP is **mechanical, deterministic, and conflict‑free**.
+This structural partitioning is what guarantees independence; the simulations simply confirm that the architecture behaves exactly as intended under realistic parallel conditions.

-Together, they validate the core claim of this paper:
+Together, these results validate the core claim of this paper:

-> **Path A supports parallel IdOB because the invariants governing TP evolution are independent by construction.**
+> **Path A supports parallel IdOB because the invariants governing TP evolution are independent by construction — and the simulations confirm that this architectural independence holds under parallel execution.**

 ---